MartinLampel/drlnd_p1_navigation/Report.md

 * more training runs with different seeds and epsilon
 * Implement the remaining improvements from rainbow, namely Dueling DQN, Noisy DQN, A3C, Distributional DQN
 * Test the agent in the unity environment
+* Replace conventional exploration heuristics with Noisy DQN — This approach is explained here in this research paper.
+The key takeaway is that parametric noise is added  to the weights to induce stochasticity to the agent's policy, yielding more efficient exploration[3].

 ## References

 * [1] Mnih, V., Kavukcuoglu, K., Silver, D. et al. Human-level control through deep reinforcement learning.
 Nature 518, 529–533 (2015). https://doi.org/10.1038/nature14236
 * [2] Timothy P. Lillicrap, Jonathan J. Hunt, Alexander Pritzel, Nicolas Heess, Tom Erez, Yuval Tassa, David Silver, Daan Wierstra.
 Continuous control with deep reinforcement learning. https://arxiv.org/abs/1509.02971
+* [3] Meire Fortunato and Mohammad Gheshlaghi Azar and Bilal Piot and Jacob Menick and Ian Osband and Alex Graves and Vlad Mnih and Remi Munos and Demis Hassabis and Olivier Pietquin and Charles Blundell and Shane Legg.
+Noisy Networks for Exploration. https://arxiv.org/abs/1706.10295